Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Abstract

 \section{Abstract}

 {The article introduces a new method for applying Quantum Clustering to graph structures.
-Quantum Clustering (QC) is a novel density-based unsupervised learning method that determines cluster centers by constructing a potential function.
-In this method, we use the Graph Gradient Descent algorithm to find the centers of clusters.
+Quantum Clustering (QC) is a density-based unsupervised learning method that determines cluster centers by constructing a potential function.
+In this method, we develop the Graph Gradient Descent algorithm to find the centers of clusters for graph analysis.
 GPU parallelization is utilized for computing potential values.
-We also conducted experiments on five widely used datasets and evaluated using four indicators.
-The results show superior performance of the method.
-Finally, we discuss the influence of $\sigma$ on the experimental results.}
+We also conducted comparative experiments on five widely used datasets and evaluated them using four indicators.
+The results show superior performance of our method.
+Finally, we discuss the influence of the crucial parameter $\sigma$ on the experimental results.}